Previous development applications and approvals

 Planning and Development Certificate

-For written development application information for a property, you can request a Planning and Development Certificate for a fee, in accordance with the Sustainable Planning Act, Section 737-741.
+For written development application information for a property, you can request a Planning and Development Certificate for a fee, in accordance with the Planning Act 2016.

-A Planning and Development Certificate does not include copies of development plans, it will not state whether or not the current use is lawful and does not refer to building approvals.
+A Planning and Development Certificate does not include copies of development plans and it will not state whether or not the current use is lawful.
+A Standard and a Full Certificate will refer to building approvals issued after 30 March 1998.

 There are three types of planning and development certificates.
 Each provides a different level of information.
 Find out the relevant fees for each certificate.

-Limited certificates are generally for conveyancing matters, such as establishing which planning scheme the property is in.
-A Limited Certificate provides a description of any:
+Limited certificates are generally for standard conveyancing matters, such as establishing which planning scheme the property is in.
+A Limited Certificate provides, specific to the premises:

-- state or local designations under legislation applying to the premises.
+- any state or local designations under legislation

 Standard certificates are generally for commercial enterprises.
-A Standard Certificate establishes Brisbane City Council's conditions for development approval.
-It provides the same information contained in a Limited Certificate and a copy of any:
+It provides the same information contained in a Limited Certificate and in addition, includes a copy of any:

-- decision notices for development approvals that have not lapsed
+- decision notices (or negotiated decision notices) for development approvals that have not lapsed

 - minor changes to the development approval